WHAT IS NEUROFEEDBACK?

 The current thinking in neurology is that the brain is designed as an information processing centre with the goal to make decisions accurately and most efficiently.
 When it is alerted to its own inefficiencies, the brain will automatically change its behaviour.

-Neurofeedback training is another term for neurofeedback.
-It is the process of learning that happens over a series of neurofeedback sessions.
+Neurofeedback therapy is another term for neurofeedback.
+It is the process of learning that happens over a series of child-during-neurofeedback-session-at-neurofeedback-training-nyc-centerneurofeedback sessions.
 Neurofeedback is not a single event because the process of change in the brain happens over time and with repetition.

 What can be trained?
 The brain makes most of its decisions about internal body needs and external environmental needs unconsciously and automatically.
 Many of those decisions are habitual.
 Some are constructive and some are not.
 An example of an unconstructive habit is when someone yells in anger and then says, “I didn’t mean to do that.
 I just found myself yelling.”